microbit-foundation/pxt-microbit-ml/docs/ml_is_event_detected.md

 ## Example

-This example will show a tick icon on the LED display if the estimated action is `unknown` at the time the conditional statement is checked.
+This example will show a tick icon on the LED display if the estimated action is `clapping` at the time the conditional statement is checked.

 ```blocks
 basic.forever(function () {